Skip to content

 Introduction to AXI Stream

-The hardware we are going to develop makes use of the Advanced eXtensible Interface (AXI) Stream interface to simplify the data receiving and sending processes.
-The AXI-Stream (AXIS) channels are 32-bit synchronous, master-slave, simplex (uni-directional flow of data per channel), point-to-point (only 2 devices are involved - no addressing needed) communication interfaces.
+The hardware we are going to develop makes use of the AXI Stream interface to simplify the data receiving and sending processes.
+The AXI-Stream (AXIS) channels are 32-bit (can be higher), synchronous, master-slave, simplex (uni-directional flow of data per channel), point-to-point (only 2 devices are involved - no addressing needed) communication interfaces.
 A typical coprocessor needs one AXIS channel for inputs (AXIS Slave) and one AXIS channel for outputs (AXIS Master).
+AXIS coprocessors can't be connected directly to the AXI4 memory-mapped bus and requires some form of a bridge such as AXI Stream FIFO or AXI DMA.

 The AXIS bus protocol is illustrated below (taken from the document in the link above).